 Specialization in Higher Education Administration

-This course of study prepares individuals for academic support positions in the field of higher education at the entry and mid-management level (e.g., professional positions in Academic Affairs, Admissions, Financial Aid, Registrar, Student Activities, Residential Life, Adult and Continuing Education) and specific federal, state, and/or local-level funded programs in community colleges and universities.
+This course of study prepares individuals for academic support positions in the field of higher education at the entry and mid-management level (e.g., professional positions in Academic Affairs, Admissions, Financial Aid, Registrar, Student Activities, Residential Life, School of Professional and Career Education) and specific federal, state, and/or local-level funded programs in community colleges and universities.

 This degree program comprises 36 credits and is designed to meet your needs as a working professional.